 Crown's subsidiary - Crown's subsidiary provided services to the Company primarily for the construction of Altira Macau and the City of Dreams projects and the operations which included general consultancy and management of sale representative offices during the years ended December 31, 2009, 2008 and 2007.
 Part of the consultancy charges was capitalized as costs related to construction in progress during construction period for the years ended December 31, 2009, 2008 and 2007.
 The Company reimbursed Crown's subsidiary for associated costs including traveling expenses during the years ended December 31, 2009, 2008 and 2007.
 The Company purchased property and equipment from Crown's subsidiary during the years ended December 31, 2009, 2008 and 2007.
-The Company received other service fee income from Crown's subsidiary during the years ended December 31, 2009 and 2008.
-Crown's subsidiary purchased rooms and food and beverage services from the Company during the years ended December 31, 2008 and 2007.
-As of December 31, 2009 and 2008, the outstanding balances due to Crown's subsidiary of \$975 and \$241, respectively, were unsecured, non-interest bearing and repayable on demand.
+The Company received other service fee income from Crown's subsidiary during the years ended December 31, 2009, 2008 and 2007.
+The Company received other service fee income from Crown's subsidiary during the years ended December 31, 2009, 2008 and 2007.
+The Company other services from the Company during the years ended December 31, 2009 and 2008, the outstanding balances due to Crown's subsidiary of \$975 and \$241, respectively, were unsecured, non-interest bearing and repayable on demand.